 If you have certain mitigating factors, like a substance abuse problem that motivated you to tamper with records or an otherwise clean criminal history, we will work with prosecutors to secure your entry into a diversion program in lieu of a conviction.

-The Columbus fraud attorneys have almost a decade of experience successfully defending tampering with records and other theft charges, ranging from the most minor to the most serious.
+The record tampering lawyers in Columbus have almost a decade of experience successfully defending tampering with records and other theft charges, ranging from the most minor to the most serious.
 Our dedicated staff is ready to start fighting on your behalf today so that your charges have the best possible outcome in the future.
-Call now to schedule your free consultation at and don’t risk the lifelong consequences of a tampering with records conviction.
+Call a Columbus record tampering lawyer now to schedule your free consultation at (614) 500-3836 and don’t risk the lifelong consequences of a tampering with records conviction.